caspii/casparwre.de/_posts/2022-03-18-arnold-schwarzenegger-ukraine.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4e1BndTE6Lg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Getting facts into Russia  is probably going to help in some way.
-So I've been idly wondering why Google, Apple and Microsoft, as gatekeepers of the major operating system, are not using their power to spread the truth.
-They could show an information banner baked into the OS.
+So I've been idly wondering why Google, Apple and Microsoft, as gatekeepers of the major operating systems, are not using their power to spread the truth.
+They could show an information banner baked into the OS for example.
 For Russian censors it would be a major headache to ban a whole operating system.

 Maybe the gatekeepers are doing that, maybe there are very good reasons for not doing it.
 I have no idea.